aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   });
   ```

-  Here, global table defined is `FooStack` has two replica regions where `us-west-2` is also the region
+  Here, global table defined is `FooStack` has two replica regions.
+Here, `us-west-2` is the region
   stack is being deployed to.
 Both of these have the KMS encryption key arns defined by the user and
-  these keys.
-These keys arns will be used by the global table to encrypt the respective replica.
+  these keys arns will be used by the global table to encrypt the respective replica.

   Now, `BarStack` stack props accepts an `ITable` and provides needed permissions to the IAM user defined
   in the stack.
 During initialization, the global table replica method `fooStack.globalTable.replica('us-east-1')`
   passes in the ITable reference for `us-east-1` replica.
 And, the iam user only gets access to reads for